valitydev/woody-http-bridge/README.md

 ### Tracing

-Configure endpoints that should participate in Woody tracing via `woody-http-bridge`:
+Configure endpoints that should participate in Woody tracing via `woody-http-bridge.tracing`:

 ```yaml
 woody-http-bridge: